Nicals/pblog/docs/writing-posts.rst

                  value
 category string  name of the category for this post.
 If not already existing,
                  a new category will be created in the web interface. date     date    yyyy-mm-dd.
-If not set, the current date will be inserted.
+If not set, the current date will be set to the current date.

 ======== ======= ==============================================================